Friday, October 18, 2013

 Anchored in the small but ancient boat harbour, Kekova Island

-Our boat left from the tiny port of Ucagiz and motored over to Kekova Adasi where we anchored (with the Cap’n monitoring maritime procedures) in a small cove for a swim (no-one did) or a chance to explore the ruins.
+Our boat left from the tiny port of Ucagiz and motored over to Kekova Adasi where we anchored (with our Cap’n monitoring maritime procedures) in a small cove for a swim (no-one did) or a chance to explore the ruins.
 From here we sailed over “the sunken city”, now a fiercely protected archaeological site (no scuba diving allowed, thanks) and on to stare into the gloom of a pirate’s cave (Well, it sounds good doesn’t it?).
 Swell from the ocean made our stop here short and we beetled off to find a remote cove (we know there is no such thing!) for lunch and another swim.

 Pirate caves,